aist2602-2023/helloworld/README.md

-# helloworld
-Come and say hello!
+## Go to the "Issues" tab and create an issue to say hi to your classmates. 👋